ETH-NEXUS/nexus-se-docs/docs/docs/docs/setup_gitlab.md

 ### Adding Your Project

-1. Open `.env` file and add add the project url under the `REPOSITORIES` key and the desired branch under `BRANCHES` key.
+1. Login to the docs server and open the `.env` file in the docs folder on the server.
+Add the project url under the `REPOSITORIES` key and the desired branch under `BRANCHES` key.

     !!! warning